Stonehouse, Gloucestershire: Pubs

 In 1838 the whole parish (including Cainscross and Ebley and Westrip) had a total of 33 public houses and beerhouses and in 1891 there were 21 public houses.
 In the village of Stonehouse in 1901 there were about 14.
 In 2018 there are two – The Woolpack and The Globe which both date from the early 19th century.
 The Woolpack Inn is one of the oldest buildings in Stonehouse, developed from 16th-century cottages and barns.
 It catered for the wool traders and farmers whereas the Crown and Anchor in the middle of the town (now a doctors' surgery) was the main coaching inn where the Bath coach stopped.
 The Spa Inn on Oldends Lane was one of Stonehouse's oldest public houses, developing from 16th-century cottages.
 During the 19th century it was selling mineral water from its well and a pump room was added.
 Gradually the Spa business faded and it became a beerhouse.
 It was a successful pub during the 20th century, but was closed early in 2013 after a succession of landlords and then sold by the brewery Wadworths in 2014.

+Media

+Television

+Local news and television programmes are provided by BBC West and BBC West Midlands on BBC One & ITV West Country and ITV Central on ITV1.
+Television signals are received from either the Mendip or Ridge Hill TV transmitters.

+Radio

+Local radio stations are BBC Radio Gloucestershire, Heart West and Greatest Hits Radio South West.

+Newspapers

+The town is served by the local newspaper, Stroud News & Journal.

 Education

 Primary schools

 In the town there are two primary schools.
-Park Infant hosts pupils from reception through to year 2 (Age 5 to 7) and has approximately 160 pupils.
+Park Infant hosts pupils from reception through to year 2 (age 5 to 7) and has approximately 160 pupils.
 Park Junior school for pupils between years 3 and 6 (ages 7 to 10) and has approximately 200 pupils.
 Each school has two classes per year.